Last Updated on

 Zinc is great for creating new cells and enzymes in your body, helping you to process the protein, fat, and carbs in your food.

-Sadly, the easiest way to obtain zinc is through animal products and wheat products.
+Sadly, while zinc can be found in sunflower or chia seeds, the easiest way to obtain zinc is through animal products and wheat products.
 This makes it difficult for vegans and gluten-free people to get enough of it in their diets.

 The best vegan multivitamins are often fortified with zinc, though you should first check how much you consume in your daily diet before splashing out on overly-fancy vitamins.

 Taking too much zinc can actually lead to anemia and bone problems, so it’s best to monitor your zinc intake and make sure you’re not getting too much of it in your diet.
 You can have too much of a good thing!

 Read more zinc on the vegan diet here.

 Ah, gelatin – the enemy of candy-loving veggies everywhere.
 You might be aware that certain candies and desserts contain this pesky animal-derived substance that comes from the bones of animals; yummy..

 A lot of regular multivitamins and pills will come in a squishy gelatin coating which is easy to swallow for the user.

 Don’t worry, though.
 There are plenty of easy-to-swallow plant-based alternatives on the market, as well as soluble powders and even chewable gummy supplements if you fancy giving your teeth a workout.